bdfinst/bryanfinster.com/content/posts/2019-04-06-5-Minute-DevOps--GitFlow-Best-Practices-a6cd1265de24.md

 socialImage: 1__8__zDz1s5Atux__yNW__mXmfg__2x.png
 template: post
 draft: false
+description: ->
-description: '      I was asked recently about the best practice for using GitFlow.    '
+  I was asked recently about the best practice for using GitFlow with continuous integration.
+For those who do not know...
 date: '2019-04-06T11:18:03.202Z'
 category: lean
 tags: